rmalinowska/comparative-genomics-project/README.md

-# Projekt zaliczeniowy Genomika Porównawcza

-### Instrukcja uruchomienia programu
+# Project for comparative genomics course

+Project aims to perform analysis of given species proteomes and create proposed phylogenetic trees using different methods like consensus tree and supertree.

+### How to run
-Wymagane zainstalowane pakiety: Python: Biopython, numpy, matplotlib, requests, copy, sys, re, json, os; R: TreeTools, ape.
+Required packages: Python: Biopython, numpy, matplotlib, requests, copy, sys, re, json, os; R: TreeTools, ape.
-Wtmagane zainstalowane programy: muscle, mmseqs2, duptree.
+Required programms: muscle, mmseqs2, duptree.

-#### Dane
+#### Data
-Są dwie opcje podania danych o gatunkach do skryptu:

-1. plik z nazwami gatunków przedzielony nowymi liniami, np.:
+There are two options of providing input data to the script:

+1. file with species names separated with new line, for example:

 Aspergillus nidulans